nesaku/BiblioReads/CONTRIBUTING.md

 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/nesaku/biblioreads/issues).
+Enhancement suggestions are tracked as issues.

 - Please use the Feature Request issue template.
 - Use a **clear and descriptive title** for the issue to identify the suggestion.